My 2001 Dodge Ram

 The two pictures above were taken during the summer of 2001.

 By the summer of 2003 my wife and I were between homes and we found ourselves living in a far away apartment.
 I began using a commuter train to get to work.
-But the commuter parking lot was just not the kind of place I wanted to abandon my truck five days a week.
-After some thought, I decided to buy a 1992 Ford Crown Victoria ex-police cruiser (a.k.a. the "Bluesmobile").
-This is the ultimate beater car.
-It looks like a total POS on the outside, but comfortably floats along like a big old dinosaur and has gobs of get-up-and-go at the gas pedal.
-When this Crown Vic is worn out I will likely buy another.
+But the commuter parking lot was not the kind of place I wanted to abandon my truck five days a week.
+I decided to buy a 1992 Ford Crown Victoria ex-police cruiser (a.k.a. the "Bluesmobile").
+This was the ultimate beater car.
+It looked like a total POS on the outside, but comfortably floated along like a big old dinosaur and had plenty of get-up-and-go.
+It was a great car!

 '92 Crown Vic (a.k.a.
 The "Bluesmobile" (a.k.a The "P.O.S.")).

 By 2004 we were in our new home and the truck had a garage to call its own.
-I still use the truck to haul and tow stuff, but for the most part the truck has been elevated to "toy status" and only comes out to be washed and to go for Sunday joy rides.
+I sometimes still use the truck to haul and tow stuff, but for the most part the truck has been elevated to "toy status".
+Mostly it just comes out to be washed and to go for Sunday joy rides.

 Moving to the new house.